wwwtriplew/Visitor-Counting-System-Backend/README.md

 # Visitor-Counting-System-Backend

+# Overview

+This repository contains the backend implementation for an internal activity to monitor visitor distribution across rooms in a building.
+Cameras installed in each room capture images every minute.
+A high-performance backend computer processes these images using a YOLO model to count the number of people in each room.
+The processed data (room ID, timestamp, people count) is stored in Supabase, which acts as the central database.
+A separate front-end system (static website hosted on GitHub Pages) fetches this data and displays the latest occupancy status for guards and visitors.
+This README includes front-end context for clarity, but the code in this repository is backend only.
 A backend implementation for an internal activity to monitor visitor distribution across rooms in a building using YOLO v8 for people detection.

+# Expected Data Flow

+Cameras → Base64 images → Computation Computer → JPEG conversion → YOLO analysis → Supabase → Front-End Computer → Display latest occupancy

+# Why Supabase?

+Why Supabase?
+Supabase provides:

+A PostgreSQL database for structured storage.
+REST and Realtime APIs for easy data access.
+Built-in authentication and Row Level Security (RLS) for secure operations.
+Free and simple

+# Architecture

+Architecture

+Computation Computer (Backend):

+Receives Base64 images from cameras.
+Converts to JPEG.
+Runs YOLO inference to count people.
+Sends {room_id, timestamp, people_count} to Supabase using the service role key.

+Supabase:

+Stores all records in a single table room_stats.
+Provides APIs for read/write operations.

+# Table Creation SQL

+CREATE TABLE room_stats (
+  id BIGSERIAL PRIMARY KEY,
+  room_id TEXT NOT NULL,
+  timestamp TIMESTAMPTZ NOT NULL, people_count INT NOT NULL
+);

+# Environment variables

+SUPABASE_URL=<your-supabase-url>
+SUPABASE_SERVICE_KEY=<your-service-role-key>

+# Front-End Computer:

+Static site hosted on GitHub Pages.
+Fetches latest snapshot using anon key.
+Displays occupancy per room (future: color coding, floor plan UI).

+# Tech Stack

+Tech Stack

+Backend:

+Python 3.x
+YOLO (Ultralytics or custom model)
+Supabase Python SDK

+Frontend:

+HTML + JavaScript
+Supabase JS SDK
+GitHub Pages for hosting

+Database:

+Supabase PostgreSQL

 ## Features